-- trust services agreement referred to in Article 14 of the Trust Services Act, - received applications and issued decisions, in hard copy and in electronic version, - all information on subscribers collected during the certificate issuing process, - certificates database, and other documents subject to archiving as set out individually in other subchapters of this Policy, in particular in 5.4.1.
+- trust services agreement referred to in Article 14 of the Trust Services Act, - received applications and issued decisions, in hard copy and in electronic version, - all information on subscribers collected during the certificate issuing process, - certificates database. - issued CRLs, - certificates for trust services provider, - the CA's keys history, from generation to destruction, inclusively, - policies, internal regulations, procedures, statutes, and other documents subject to archiving as set out individually in other subchapters of this Policy, in particular in 5.4.1.